core-api/core-api/docs/specification/transport.md

 ## Encoding link parameters

-Link parameters are encoded into the request in different ways, depending on their associated type.
+Link parameters are encoded into the request in different ways, depending on their associated location.

 * `path` - The parameter is included in the URL, using URL templating.
 * `query` - The parameter is as a URL query parameter.
 * `form` - The parameter is included in request body.

-When no parameter type is specified, the default is `query` for `GET` and `DELETE` actions, and `form` for all other actions.
+When no parameter location is specified, the default is `query` for `GET` and `DELETE` actions, and `form` for all other actions.

 #### Encoding `path` and `query` parameters.